Downtown Activation and Beautification Proposals

 The City will host two question and answer sessions for proponents who would like assistance with proposal feasibility prior to the submittal deadline.
 Both sessions will be held in the Permit Center on the main floor of City Hall.

-These sessions are optional, but attendance is highly encouraged for proposals on City properties or within the public right-of-way.
+These sessions are optional but recommended for proposals on City property or within the public right-of-way.
 Consultation will be provided in 15-minute increments on a first-come first-served basis.

 Evaluation Criteria